mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ### 4.1 Installation Prerequisites

-This solution is built using ARM templates and PowerShell.
-In order to deploy the solution, you must have the following packages currectly installed and in working order on our machine
+This solution utilizes a combination of ARM templates and PowerShell.
+In order to deploy the solution, you must have the following packages installed correctly and in working order on your local machine

 + [Install and configure](https://github.com/PowerShell/PowerShell) the latest version of PowerShell
 + [Install and confgure](https://technet.microsoft.com/en-us/library/dn975125.aspx#Anchor_1) Windows Azure Active Directory Module for Windows PowerShell - Implement Step-1 only